DSAILatKAIST/awesome-reviews-kaist/README.md

 --

-From 2022 spring semester, we have been proceeding the project of paper review in **KSE527: Machine Learning For Knowledge Service Engineering**.
+From 2022 Spring semester, we will upload reviews on recent deep learning papers as a course project of **KSE527: Machine Learning For Knowledge Service Engineering**.
 A student will need to write reviews on 2 papers.
 The papers should not have been reviewed or summarized elsewhere on the internet.

 Also, we are going to improve the quality of paper review by peer evaluation.

-Please refer to following link [How to contribute](https://app.gitbook.com/s/AHQ0nw6nnYCflU3RyLxw/how-to-contribute/how-to-contribute) to understand how to submit and write.
+Please refer to the following link [How to contribute](https://app.gitbook.com/s/AHQ0nw6nnYCflU3RyLxw/how-to-contribute/how-to-contribute) to understand how to submit and write.

-You can find the all materials in [https://dsail.gitbook.io/dsail-review](https://dsail.gitbook.io/dsail-review/) link.
+You can find the all the materials in [https://dsail.gitbook.io/dsail-review](https://dsail.gitbook.io/dsail-review/) link.

 ## Course Information